 RF Attenuators Includes:

-RF attenuators can be used for a variety of different purposes within many RF systems.
+RF attenuators can be used for a variety of different purposes within many RF circuit designs and systems.
 These RF attenuators can be fixed, switched or even continuously variable.

 What is an attenuator?

 As the name implies RF attenuators reduce the level of the signal, i.e. they attenuate the signal.
 Typically the attenuation is defined in decibels, and fixed attenuators may be available in a variety of levels.

 This attenuation may be required to protect a circuit stage from receiving a signal level that is too high.
 Also an attenuator may be used to provide an accurate impedance match as most fixed attenuators offer a well-defined impedance, or attenuators may be used in a variety of areas where signal levels need to be controlled.

 There are many uses for these RF attenuators and although they may not always seem obvious initially, they are widely used in RF circuit design applications and RF systems of different types.

 In some instances, RF attenuators may be required to reduce high levels of power and as a result they may need to incorporate a heatsink to ensure that the power can be suitably dissipated.
 It will be seen that some higher power RF attenuators incorporate a heatsink for this purpose.